ThinkInAIXYZ/mcp-servers/README.md

 This repository provides a curated list of Model Context Protocol (MCP) servers implemented in Go.
 You can use these servers as references or starting points for your own AI context integration projects.

-## Introduction

-MCP is an open protocol that standardizes how applications provide context to LLMs.
-Think of MCP like a USB-C port for AI applications.
-Just as USB-C provides a standardized way to connect your devices to various peripherals and accessories, MCP provides a standardized way to connect AI models to different data sources and tools.

 ## Contributing

 Feel free to contribute by either:
-1. Adding your server implementation directly as a package in a folder
-2. Adding a link to your repository in this README
+- Adding a link to your repository in this README

 If adding a package directly, please create a `README.md` inside with author information.